rabe42/micro-CA/README.md

 A skeleton repository to setup a private certfication authority (CA) with openssl.

 ## Overview
-This repository provides a collection of simple commands to setup a really small private certification authority as the root of a private public key infrastructure.
+This repository provides a collection of simple purly open-ssl related commands to setup a small private certification authority as the root of a private public key infrastructure.
 It is not intended to be used in a productive environment, as it provides no protection of the private key of the CA.

-It can be considered as a good starting point in learning about the role of the role of a CA in an PKI.
+It can be considered as a good starting point in learning about the role of a CA in an PKI.
+A know-how which is important, in establishing a zero trust environment also in small businesses or even in the private environment.

+It is *not* the intention of this module to teach public/private keys and their concepts.
+There are enough ressources outside available which **should** be read before creating and using a CA.

 ## Basic Concepts
 The root directory contains the configuration file for the CA in the `CA.conf` file.
 In addition the a number of shell scripts are provided: